credativ/plutono/docs/sources/developers/plugins/legacy/review-guidelines.md

 #### Password Security

 If possible, any passwords or secrets should be saved in the `secureJsonData` blob.
-To encrypt sensitive data, the Grafana server's proxy feature must be used.
-The Grafana server has support for token authentication (OAuth) and HTTP Header authentication.
+To encrypt sensitive data, the Plutono server's proxy feature must be used.
+The Plutono server has support for token authentication (OAuth) and HTTP Header authentication.
 If the calls have to be sent directly from the browser to a third-party API, this will not be possible and sensitive data will not be encrypted.

 Read more here about how [authentication for data sources]({{< relref "../add-authentication-for-data-source-plugins.md" >}}) works.